SimLi1333/vidra/docs/docs/topics/desicions/0001-creating-two-controller-which-work-together-in-a-modular-system.md

 ---
-title: Transitioning Vidra Operator to Cluster Scope
+title: Creating Two Controllers for Modular System Design
 sidebar_position: 2
 ---

-# Transitioning Vidra Operator to Cluster Scope
+# Creating Two Controllers for Modular System Design

 ## Context and Problem Statement

-We needed to decide whether the Controller should be namespace-scoped or cluster-scoped.
+We needed to decide whether to implement a single controller to handle both synchronization with Infrahub and Kubernetes managed resource lifecycle management (continuous delivery), or to split these responsibilities into two dedicated controllers.

-While namespace-scoped Operators offer isolation, they are limited as they cannot take ownership of resources in other namespaces.
-Our use case requires managing resources across multiple namespaces, and leveraging ownership could improve resource lifecycle management.
+A single controller can simplify deployment but may become complex and harder to maintain as responsibilities grow.
+Our use case involves both integrating with Infrahub (external system) and managing the lifecycle of Kubernetes resources, which are distinct concerns.

 ## Considered Options

-* **Namespace-scoped controller and CRDs**
+* **Single controller handling both Infrahub sync and resource lifecycle**
-  Limited to managing resources within a single namespace, may require additional logic to clean up resources using finalizers.
+  Simpler deployment, but risks mixing concerns and increasing code complexity.

-* **Cluster-scoped controller and CRD**
+* **Two controllers: one for Infrahub sync, one for resource lifecycle management**
-  Can manage resources across all namespaces and utilize Kubernetes ownership features effectively.
+  Clear separation of concerns, easier to test and maintain, but introduces more components to deploy and coordinate.

 ## Decision Outcome

-**Chosen option: "Cluster-scoped controller and CRD"**, because:
+**Chosen option: "Two controllers: one for Infrahub sync, one for resource lifecycle management"**, because:

-- While a namespace-scoped controller is technically feasible—especially when combined with finalizers to handle cleanup—we want to fully benefit from Kubernetes ownership semantics.
+- Separation of concerns leads to cleaner, more maintainable codebases.
-- A cluster-scoped design gives us the flexibility to manage multi-namespace resources cleanly and consistently.
+- Each controller can evolve independently, allowing for focused improvements and optimizations.
-- It allows us to support advanced use cases and infrastructure-level resources in the future.
+- Issues in one controller (e.g., Infrahub connectivity) do not directly impact the other (resource lifecycle).
-- We leave the door open to use either finalizers or ownership patterns for resource cleanup, depending on what best fits the use case.
+- Testing and debugging are simplified due to reduced scope per controller.

 ### Consequences

-* Good, because it provides **flexibility, better visibility**, and aligns with **ownership and management patterns** in Kubernetes.
+* Good, because it provides **modularity, maintainability**, and aligns with **best practices for controller design** in Kubernetes.
-* Bad, because it may require **additional access control** and careful **RBAC management** to ensure security.
+* Bad, because it introduces **additional deployment complexity** and requires **coordination between controllers**.